Dominguez Rancho Adobe Museum

 These classes cover the natural and cultural history of California, with an in-depth look at our South Bay ecology.
 Through field trips, classroom instruction and hands-on exercises, participants will observe and learn about the variety of plant and animal communities of our region.
 Through the course, participants will learn tools to hone their observation skills and will improve their communication skills by sharing knowledge with other participants and by working on a group project.

-Lead Instructor: Lauren Chroman, MS, is a biology professor and California Naturalist.
+Miscellaneous: Classes held Saturdays 10:00am to 1:00pm.
+Included are three Saturday field trips which will be held for extended hours on October 1st, November 5th, December 3rd.
+All classes will be held at the Dominguez Rancho Adobe Museum.
+Professor Lauren Chroman, MS is a biology professor and California Naturalist.
 She studies animal behavior, focusing on social behavior and behavioral adaptations to ecology.
 Her background also includes botany, mammology, ornithology, fire ecology, marine biology, evolutionary biology, and conservation biology.